 Renamed Riverside Dene (2009)

 On April 2nd 2009, with the revamp well under way, the new name for the area ‘Riverside Dene’ was unveiled by Army abseilers down the side of one of the blocks.
 A new show flat was on view to prospective tenants.
-The scheme’s first phase, which included complete redevelopment of The Hawthorns, The Larches and The Sycamores over a 21-month period, was projected to cost £31 million.
+The scheme’s first phase, which included complete redevelopment of The Hawthorns, The Larches and The Sycamores over a 21-month period with new outer coatings and noncombustible mineral fibre insulation, was projected to cost £31 million.
 Flats were made available for rent through Your Homes Newcastle.
-Private partners in the scheme included Gentoo, Bellway and Wates Living Space and homes are still available for sale (Dec 2012).
+Private partners in the scheme included Gentoo, Bellway and Wates Living Space.
+Purchasers were fewer than forecast and ‘homes’ were still available for sale in December 2012.

 “It’s by far the biggest revamp since the blocks were built in the 1960s – and we want to show that this is a great place to live,” said David Slater.
 “The name celebrates the area’s fantastic views and its historical connections with the River Tyne.
 “The Northumbrian word ‘Dene’ highlights its parkland and green spaces – but also remembers the original Cruddas family, who lived in nearby Dene House.
 The new name will encourage new residents to make their home here, which will help to support better shops and services for everyone.”

 Local resident Hassan Abbas, who has lived in the blocks for five years, welcomed the change: “I think it will be nice to have a new name, if we’re going to get more people to come here to live,” he said.
 “If anyone wants to come and live here, please do – it’s got tons of green land and the community is really nice here too.”
 From the NDC website which is no longer available [2011 http://www.newcastlendc.co.uk/page/newsroom/news/index.cfm?ArticleId=252%5D.